 To assemble the Red Velvet Cheesecake:

-- Use a cake leveler (I use this one from Wilton) to trim each of the cakes and remove the domes.
-Place one layer of cake on your cake platter or board (I use these ones from Wilton).
+- Use a cake leveler to trim each of the cakes and remove the domes.
+Place one layer of cake on your cake platter or disposable cake board.

 - Cover the first layer of cake with a thin coating of frosting; it acts as glue to hold the layers together.

 - Use the cake leveler to cut the cheesecake in half horizontally.
 If you don’t have a cake leveler, you could also try a long, serrated knife.
-To avoid breakage, you may want to use a cake lifter to move the cheesecake layers (I use this one from Pampered Chef).
+To avoid breakage, you may want to use a cake lifter to move the cheesecake layers.

 - Place one cheesecake layer on top of the first frosted cake layer.
 Use a sharp knife that you keep clean and hot (run it under hot water every few seconds) to shave the edges of the cheesecake down to match the cake.